ddc-java/ddc-day/configuration.md

 : This is a Boolean-valued property, used to control the display of the GitHub logo as a link to the repository in GitHub.
 Note that even if the value is set to `true` (or something  other than `false` or empty), the logo &amp; link will not be displayed if the repository is private.

 `title`
 : Site-wide title, included in the heading display of each page.
-If present, this will be concatenated with a page-level title (if present); if neither this nor a page-level title is set (note that a page-level title may be set by the `titles_from_headings` option, described below), then the repository name is used.
+If present, this will be concatenated with a page-level title (if present); if neither this nor a page-level title is set, the repository name is used.
+(Note that a page-level title may be set by the `titles_from_headings` option, described below.)

-`titles_from_headings.enabled`
+`titles_from_headings.enabled`<a name="titles-from-headings"></a>
 : This is a Boolean-valued property used by the Jekyll SEO plug-in.
 It is only relevant when there are one or more pages that do not specify a `title` property in the front matter, in which case the first heading in such a page will be used as the value of a generated `title` property.
 (For the intended purpose of this theme, it is recommended to specify page-level `title` properties explicitly.)

 ### Example